Updated on by Sarina

 Related post : Best eco friendly and organic fabrics.

+Allergic rhinitis involves inflammation of membranes lining the nose.
 Anything that flares up and disturbs the lungs is bad news for someone with asthma.
 And most of the fabric has chemicals and dyes that contain poisonous materials and these hazardous materials can easily do that.
-Severe asthma can be a debilitating disease and you should take all precautions to not succumb to it.
+Rhinitis may just involve running nose, sneezing and even cough but severe asthma can be a debilitating disease and you should take all precautions to not succumb to it.

 Fabric softeners added to the washing cycle with very good intentions can prove to be very detrimental to your health if you are asthmatic.
 Read about fabric softeners here.